 A pet turtle can, in fact, eat snails.
 For the most part, turtles would rather eat real prey than pellets or vegetables.

-Since live food is required even in captivity, turtles are a great choice for occasional treats.
+Since live food is required even in captivity, snails are a great choice for occasional treats.

 Which Is Better: Canned Or Live Snails?